Enable password hash synchronization to Azure Active Directory Domain Services

 - Getting started with Password Management in Azure AD

-- Enable password synchronization to Azure Active Directory Domain Services for a synced Azure AD tenant
+- Enable password hash synchronization to Azure Active Directory Domain Services for a synced Azure AD tenant

 - Administer an Azure Active Directory Domain Services-managed domain

 - Join a Windows virtual machine to an Azure Active Directory Domain Services-managed domain